 Remember that vision screenings are not a substitute for an exam, as they only indicate if you have difficulty seeing and do not evaluate eye health.
 As you age, it is important to continue visiting the optometrist annually as age-related vision problems may occur.

 Even if you think you have perfect vision, scheduling an eye exam can be one of the best things you do this year to protect your overall health and wellness.
-For more information on the importance of eye exams or to schedule an appointment, contact San Antonio Eye Doctor in Alamo Ranch today.
+For more information on the importance of eye exams or to schedule an appointment, contact San Antonio Eye Professionals today.